la-rebelion/mcp-server/README.md

 # mcp-server

+> [!IMPORTANT]
+> We moved the project to [Agentico](https://www.npmjs.com/package/@agentico/mcp-server) to better organize the tools and services for AI developers.
+We encourage you to use the new package and follow the updates on the [Agentico's GitHub repository](https://github.com/agentico-dev/mcp-server).

 MCP Server is a simple server that implements the Model Context Protocol (MCP) to provide a **simpler API** to interact with the Model Context Protocol.

 ## Why Use This Server?